Release the jaw, neck, and face

 This is the lesson where you stick out the tongue and bring it up and down as you tilt the head and open and close the mouth.
 (It's helpful to have a tissue nearby.)

 Who knew we also have patterns in the lips!
 Of course we do.
-Think of pursed lips, or a keeping a stiff upper lip.
+Think of pursed lips, or of keeping a stiff upper lip.
 Plus, holding the lips together to keep emotions or expression from getting out is both a metaphor and a physiological reality.
 We can maintain a lot of tension in the mouth and lips, often well below the level of consciousness.

 This lesson softens the lips and all the sensations around the mouth.
 Depending on how this area feels for you, it can be dramatic to let it go.